-- The Accounting and Finance associate degree requires Work-Based Learning (WBL).
-For WBL courses, students must complete an intake form with their advisor. - Credit for prior learning may be available for some courses.
+- □ The Accounting and Finance associate degree requires Work-Based Learning (WBL).
+For WBL courses, students must complete an intake form with the WBL Coordinator. - □ Credit for prior learning may be available for some courses.

 Program Options: Accounting and Finance at PCC offers an associate degree (A25800), diploma (D25800), and certificate (C25800).